How To Prepare Your Game For Localization: A Few Translation Tips (part 2)

 Recipient - Who the line is being delivered to (character name/group and gender needed).

-Of course putting this kind of information together can take some time but will certainly be worth the effort.
-You want to receive the best quality game translations and minimise on error and translator questions.
-You may want to look at using a CMS system that allows you to add custom fields!
+Of course, putting this kind of information together can take some time but will certainly be worth the effort.
+You want to receive the best quality game translations and minimize error and translator questions.
+If your game is heavy, you may want to look at using a localization CMS that allows you to add custom fields!

 Gender in dialogue

 On the subject of gender, in some languages (Japanese, Spanish, Russian), women use different words and styles than male counterparts.
 When you have M/M, M/F, F/M, and F/F dialogue, all of those can be very different strings.

 In some cultures, men use a more forceful language and women - more deferential.
 It can reverse the forms in certain situations, like an older woman or mother speaking sternly to a young man.
 When it comes to three-person and four-person discussions, the gender of speakers can make things really tricky for game translators.

 Supplying video or audio files separately is a great way to improve game localization quality and cut down on translator questions.